On 21, Aug 2020 | In Futures | By Reframeable

 Reframeable’s Mel Rumble has embarked on an exciting collaboration with Claire Marshall of IfLabs, working on the next stage of the Museum of Futures.

-See the Museum of Futures website for details of where you can currently view the museum in Sydney.
+See the Museum of Futures website for details of where you can currently view the museum, including the newly launched virtual gallery.